aelanteno/sicp-exercises/exercise-2.41.md

           (unique-triples n)))
 ```

 The first argument, `n`, is the number that the numbers in the triple have to be less than or equal to.
-The second argument, `s`, is the target sum. `unique-triples`, modeled after `unique-pairs` in the previous exercise, finds all ordered triples of distinct positive integers i, j, and k less than or equal to a given integer `n`.
+The second argument, `s`, is the target sum. `unique-triples` finds all ordered triples of distinct positive integers i, j, and k less than or equal to a given integer `n`.
 Then `sequence-sum?` is used to filter that list of ordered triples to keep only the ones that add up to the given integer `s`.

 Note that an analogue to `make-pair-sum` isn’t needed because that was used only to stick the sum onto the end of each ordered pair.
 For this exercise, we don’t need to stick anything onto the end of the ordered triple.